 Further education staff

-If you work at the school or college the applicant is from, it can be useful to include brief details about the school/college, but the reference should mainly focus on the applicant.
+If you work at the school or college the applicant is from, it can be useful to include a link to brief details about the school/college, but the reference should mainly focus on the applicant.
+Read further information on what HE providers might like to know about your provision.

 You could include: